 There is a wide range of food and beverage processing industries in the study area which are dependent on local agricultural and dairy production.
 These are captured in 34 separate food and beverage processing sectors in IMPLAN.
-For this analysis, the food and beverage processing sectors were organized into two groups: (1) crop processing and (2) dairy product processing.
-This analysis focuses only on those sectors that are reliant on local crop and dairy production.
+This analysis focuses only on the top five processing sectors that are reliant on local crop and dairy production.

-For those sectors that process raw crop commodities, the top five sectors, in terms of reliance on local agricultural inputs, were combined into an aggregated "crop processing" sector in IMPLAN to make the analysis tractable.
-These sectors are: Sector 54, Fruit and vegetable canning, pickling, and drying (\$2.3 billion in output in 2010, reported in 2012 dollars); Sector 65, Snack food manufacturing (\$1.2 billion); Sector 42, Other animal food manufacturing (\$954.4 million); Sector 72, Wineries (\$1.4 billion); and Sector 53, Frozen food manufacturing (\$537.9 million).
+The top five IMPLAN sectors, in terms of reliance on local crop inputs, are listed below, including the 2010 output value used in IMPLAN (reported in 2012 dollars).

+- Wineries (Sector 72), \$1.4 billion, - Fruit and vegetable canning, pickling, and drying (Sector 54), \$2.3 billion, - Frozen food manufacturing (Sector 53), \$537.9 million, - Other animal food manufacturing (Sector 42), \$954.4 million, and - Snack food manufacturing (Sector 65), \$1.2 billion.

 In total, these crop processing sectors in the three-county study area produced a total of nearly \$6.5 billion in output annually, most of which was in Stanislaus and Merced counties.
 The following discussion summarizes the methods used to convert the estimated value of local crop production into changes in final demands in the forward-linked processing sector.

-Overall, approximately 9.0 percent of local agricultural output, or \$51.1 million, is used in the crop processing sector.
-The remaining agricultural output of \$515.9 million is exported, consumed locally, or used in other industries.
-The next step is to estimate the total value of crop processing output for every dollar of agricultural commodities that is purchased by the processing industry.
-Even though agricultural products are a primary ingredient in the processing sector, these inputs only account for 12.6 percent of total production value.
-Accordingly, for every dollar of agricultural products used in processing, approximately \$7.94 in value of crop processing output is supported.
-Therefore, the \$51.1 million dollars of agricultural commodities purchased by the food and beverage processing sector is utilized in the production of manufactured products valued at approximately \$405.6 million, which is the final demand value used in IMPLAN.
+Overall, an estimated 11.2 percent of local agricultural output, or \$56.5 million, is used in these five crop processing sectors.
+The remaining agricultural output of \$471.4 million is exported, consumed locally, or used in other industries.
+The next step is to estimate the total value of crop processing output for every dollar of agricultural commodities that is purchased by the processing sector, on average, these inputs only account for 9.9 percent of total production value.
+Accordingly, for every dollar of agricultural products used in processing, approximately \$10.08 in value of crop processing output is supported.
+Therefore, the \$56.5 million dollars of agricultural commodities purchased by the food and beverage processing sector is utilized in the production of manufactured products valued at approximately \$569.1 million, which is the final demand value used in IMPLAN.